 Bath Abbey

-The courtyard outside, next to the Roman Baths, will also be full of people taking picture.
-The Abbey makes a stunning backdrop for your next insta post.
+Inside, you’ll find magnificent stained glass windows, beautiful columns and a stunning vaulted ceiling.
+Walk around slowly, savouring the atmosphere and reading the many commemorative plaques that line the walls and floors.
+The courtyard outside, next to the Roman Baths, will also be full of people taking pictures – the Abbey makes a stunning backdrop for your holiday snaps.

 Sign for Sally Lunn Bunn restaurant, with founding date